kovacsdotgergo/stm32h745-ipc-visu/README.md

 * The results can be observed by configuring and running the `visu.py`, `histogram.py` and `visu3d.py` files.
 * Fitting of the linear model was performed using `model_regression.py`.
 * The final figures were rendered by running `final_visu.py`.

+The measurement files are available in a release.